 - In the case of a table of 2, the number is increased by 2 times or a number is doubled when multiplied by 2.
 For example, 2 times 6, means 6 is doubled here; therefore, the result is 12.
 Hence, 2,4,6,8,10,12,14,16,18,20.

 - Table of 5 has a pattern.
 The number either ends at 0 or at 5.
 Hence,5,10,15,20,25,…

 - Similarly, the table of 9 also has a pattern.
 If we see the 9 times table, the ten’s place digit of the numbers goes in increasing order from 0 to 9 and the unit place digit of the numbers goes in decreasing order from 9 to 0.
 Hence, 01,18, 27, 36, 45, 54, 63, 72, 81, 90.

 - To memorise the 10 times table is very easy.
 We should have to put a zero next to the number multiplied by 10.
 Like, 10 times 8 is 80.

-The tables are the basic or fundamentals of learning Maths.
+Tables of 1 to 20 are the basic or fundamentals of learning Mathematics.
 Hence, it is necessary for each student to learn the tables for easy and quick calculations.
-In the next section, we have given the links for tables 2 to 20, so that students can easily approach and learn them.

 Frequently Asked Questions – FAQs